 In short, Machu Picchu was built around 1450, and it was abandoned just about a century later around the time the Spanish arrived in the area.
 Interestingly, the Spanish didn’t find the settlement, which means it is one of the few Incan constructions that was not plundered during conquests.
 In fact, Machu Picchu all but disappeared as the jungle grew around it, and while it appeared on some maps in the 1800s it wasn’t until American explorer Hiram Bingham arrived in 1911 that locals pointed the way toward the missing settlement.
 Restoration efforts continue to this day.

 There are lots of ways to plan a trip to Machu Picchu.
 For us, we wanted to start and end our day in Cusco, which added hours on the train and limited our time at the site.
 Our reasoning was that we didn’t want to deal with transferring hotels during an otherwise short stay in Peru, but there are a few options to consider:

-- Staying in Aguas Calientes, the largest town just outside of Machu Picchu, is popular and affords you more time at the ruins.
+- Staying in Aguas Calientes.
+This is the largest town just outside of Machu Picchu, it’s popular and affords you more time at the ruins.
 Hotels are plentiful (though many get poor reviews), but the town is more or less completely devoted to tourists—don’t expect a local experience here.

-- Staying in Ollantaytambo is also a popular option; you can take trains from there to Aguas Calientes, and because it’s closer to Machu Picchu than Cusco it can save you some time during the day.
+- Staying in Ollantaytambo.
+This is also a popular option; you can take trains from there to Aguas Calientes, and because it’s closer to Machu Picchu than Cusco it can save you some time during the day.